vespCV/hornet3000/README.md

 2. European hornets (Vespa crabro)
 3. Ordinary wasp (Vespula vulgaris)

+## Content
+- **colab:** code to make the model in Colab and the config file.
+- **content_data3000_ _date_:** results of the training with confusion matrix and best- and last weights file.
+- **codeLocalComp:** Code on local computer to check images and test the model with a slideshow and with USB camera.
+- **codeRasberryPi5:** Code to test the installation Torch and the CSI camera, test the model with a slideshow and use the model with the CSI camera.
+- **test:** images, slideshows and video's that can be used to test the model.

 ## Goal of the project
 Aim is to end up with a detector on a Raspberry pi4 to make clear and sharp images to report it on waarnemingen.nl.
 Target accuracy 95%.

 ## To do
+- Make a quick start guide with the present model
 - Optimize confidence threshold in the wild
 - Add insects to the model if needed (false positive hornet detections by other species)
 - Optional: connection with smartphone